 "Shingle-style" has been described as the "architecture of the American summer."
 This architectural style is notably free in form and size and embraces the organic and natural island landscape, blending with the coastal environment and utilizing materials that display a natural appearance.
-Although "shingle-style" home designs may honor individual tastes, they share an appearance of rustic informality, minimal detailing, high gables, large vertical windows and inviting porches.
+Although "shingle-style" home designs may honor individual tastes, they share an appearance of rustic informality, minimal detailing, high gables, large vertical windows vertical single or double hung windows with true dividers and mullions and muntins and inviting porches.